-Macquarie Corporate Telecommunications (MCT) welcomes the opportunity to make this initial submission to the Productivity Commission's inquiry.
-It is Macquarie's intention to lodge a further submission in September to assist the Commission.
+Macquarie Corporate Telecommunications (MCT) welcomes the opportunity to make this submission to the Productivity Commission's inquiry.
 The submission covers five main areas - regional services, the timing and nature of the review, the state of competition in telecommunications markets, the adequacy of the existing legislation and possible remedies.